Creating Community Space at the Word of Faith Riverside EpiCenter

 Word of Faith Family Cathedral sought the help of experts, including AHA Consulting Engineers (AHA), to launch the 115,000-sf Riverside EpiCenter project.
 A recognizable name in the design of civic and mixed-use spaces across the country, AHA was hired to link the varied programmatic elements with a cohesive and sustainable systems design.

-“We have designed many projects for churches but never a family life center as elaborate as this one,” said Ryan Carter, Partner and Director of Operations at AHA in Atlanta.
+“We have designed many projects for churches but never a family life center as elaborate as this one,” said Ryan Carter, former Partner and Director of Operations at AHA in Atlanta.

 The engineers at AHA devised a design solution that satisfies building codes throughout the expansive and inclusive mixed-use space.
 Recognizing the church’s socially conscious vision for the project, AHA also incorporated environmentally friendly features that enabled the community center project to achieve Leadership in Energy and Environmental Design (LEED) Silver Certification with the U.S. Green Building Council.
 In fact, the Riverside EpiCenter incorporates low-flow water features, access to fresh air and lighting schemes that reduce energy consumption.